-By Andrew Berman of the Greenwich Village Society for Historic Preservation, Thu, March 21, 2019
+By Andrew Berman of Village Preservation, Thu, March 21, 2019

 This year marks the 50th anniversary of the designation of the Greenwich Village Historic District.
 One of the city’s oldest and largest landmark districts, it’s a treasure trove of rich history, pioneering culture, and charming architecture.
 Village Preservation will be spending 2019 marking this anniversary with events, lectures, and new interactive online resources, including a celebration and district-wide weekend-long “Open House” starting on Saturday, April 13 in Washington Square.
 Check herefor updates and more details.
 This is part of a series of posts about the Greenwich Village Historic District marking its golden anniversary.